Argyrochosma stuebeliana

 Argyrochosma stuebeliana is a fern endemic to Peru.
 Its highly divided, leathery leaves are coated with white powder on their under surface.
-Originally described as a variety of Argyrochosma dealbata (then in Pellaea) in 1909, based on a single leaf collected by Alphons Stübel, whom its name honors, it was recognized as a distinct species in 1961, distinguished from similar members of the genus largely by its round leaf segments.
-It was transferred to the new genus Argyrochosma (the "false cloak ferns") in 1987, recognizing their distinctness from the "cloak ferns" (Notholaena sensu stricto).
+It was originally described as a variety of Argyrochosma dealbata (then in Pellaea) in 1909, based on a single leaf collected by Alphons Stübel, whom its name honors.
+In 1961, it was recognized as a distinct species, distinguished from similar members of the genus largely by its round leaf segments.
+It was transferred to the new genus Argyrochosma in 1987.

 Description

 Argyrochosma stuebeliana is generally quite similar to A. dealbata and A. limitanea.
 The leaf blades have dark, shiny axes and are several times divided, and bear a coating of white farina (powder) on the underside.
 The reddish-brown, rather than chestnut brown, color of the axes and the leathery texture of the leaves, obscuring the veins, separate it from A. dealbata, of which it was once thought to be a variety.
 Aside from some minor differences in the rhizome scales, it is best distinguished from A. limitanea by the shape of its leaf segments, which are approximately circular (rather than oblong).
 Each sporangium contains 32 spores.
 The spores are covered with a network of raised crests, more densely fused and with smaller apertures between them than other South American members of the genus.